(guest post from Becky Flansburg)

-What’s really annoying is that THEY ARE RIGHT.
+What’s annoying is that THEY ARE RIGHT.

 It’s not misleading or untrue to tell people they need to identify a direction.
 A ship can’t leave the harbor unless it knows it’s the destination, right?
 People are no different.
-It’s just easier to yap about it than actually do it.
+It’s just easier to yap about it than do it.

 Let’s say you want to buy and fix old houses (house flipping).
 Talking is one thing; doing is quite another.
 When you start taking action towards your end game, that is when stuff starts getting real.

 So if you genuinely want to make this goal a reality, quit talking about it, form a plan, and work the plan.
 Work it like any other project you have ever had.
-Your plan can be as simple as buying a new carpentry tool a month to as complex as taking a real estate course so you understand the lingo and the industry.
+Your plan can be as simple as buying a new carpentry tool a month or as complex as taking a real estate course so you understand the lingo and the industry.